 Ensembles are selected by the Tournament of Roses based on a variety of criteria including musicianship, marching ability and entertainment value.
 In order to be considered, all bands must submit detailed applications, which include photos, video footage and letters of recommendation.

 “The application process was grueling, and when I received the phone call we made it in, followed by the acceptance package wrapped in a big bow, it was all like a dream,” Pompel added.

 Pacific Crest will carry on a small but proud tradition of drum corps that have marched the five-and-a-half mile-long parade route.
-Most recently that included Santa Clara Vanguard whose members participated in last year's event and the members of the United States Marine Drum and Bugle who will be seen in Pasadena this coming January.
+Most recently that included Santa Clara Vanguard whose members participated in the 2017 event and the members of the United States Marine Drum and Bugle who will be seen in Pasadena in 2018.